 Before being a professional brewer, did you homebrew?
 If so, how many of your homebrew recipes have you converted to full scale production?

-What is your favorite beer that you brew?
+What is your favourite beer that you brew?

 If you have worked in other breweries, which other beer did you enjoy brewing, and why?

-Of the beers you brew, which is your favorite to drink?
+Of the beers you brew, which is your favourite to drink?

-How important is authenticity when making a new beer, in terms of flavor, ingredients and method?
+How important is authenticity when making a new beer, in terms of flavour, ingredients and method?

 If you were to do a collaborative beer, which brewery would you most like to work with and why?